yanncarlier/Asimov/README.md

 Developer Email: yanncarlier@gmail.com

+##### App Description

-App DescriptionOpen Robot Money it's an integration between hsbc api, blockchain and robots.
-A robot to function has to have assets in the bank account.
+Open Robot Money its integration between HSBC API, blockchain and robots.
+To function a robot has to have assets in the bank account.

+#####1.
+Install multichain

+#####2.
+Connecting to the blockchain

+You can connect to this node using:

+ multichaind asimov@openrobotmoney.org:7199